NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Estimation of Standard Error
 ============================

-This page explains how NannyML estimates standard error for its different features.
-As a reminder - standard error is the standard deviation of the sampling distribution and it is a way to measure sampling error.
-To review these concepts have a look :ref:`here<sampling-error-introduction>`.
+This page explains how NannyML estimates :term:`standard error<Standard Error>` for its different features.
+As a reminder - the standard error of a statistic is the standard deviation of its sampling distribution.
+It is a way to measure sampling error.
+The effect of sampling error on model monitoring results is described :ref:`here<sampling-error-introduction>`.

 .. _introducing_sem: